 and the overpayment must be recovered within two months after the employer lets the employee know.

-If an employee leaves their job and doesn’t give their employee the notice required in their employment agreement, an employer can’t make deductions or withhold their wages or holiday pay unless the employee has given their written consent.
+If an employee leaves their job and doesn’t give their employer the notice required in their employment agreement, an employer can’t make deductions or withhold their wages or holiday pay unless the employee has given their written consent.
 A written employment agreement may include a specific deductions clause giving the employer specific permission to deduct wages or holiday pay if an employee resigns without giving the required notice.
 This clause may be enforceable if:

 - the employee has been given adequate opportunity to consider and ask for independent advice on the terms and conditions of the employment agreement, and

 - the employee has signed the employment agreement, and